western-greece-developers/meetup/meetups/5/README.md

 - Remote job hunting guidelines (Dimitris)
 - How to speedup a backend implementation with Spring Roo in less than 10 minutes (Marios)
 - Blockchain: What is blockchain?
 How is it structured?
 How it is used in bitcoin mining?
-(Marios)
+A blockchain in 200 lines of code [demo: https://github.com/lhartikk/naivechain](Marios)
 - Serverless/IPFS: What is Serverless?
 Couple of Examples.
 Inter Planetary File System [case study].
 (Marios)
 - Clean code principles: What Is Clean Code?
 How can I write clean and maitainable code?
 (Marios)
 - How to destroy a startup (Pantelis)